 “Life Cannot Be Better Than Your Mindset”

 – Arvind Krish

-Yesterday, I drank a cup of coffee way too light into the evening and found myself a little restless as I was trying to fall asleep.
+Yesterday, I drank a cup of coffee way too late into the evening and found myself a little restless as I was trying to fall asleep.
 I could feel my heart beating, and it was beating fast and hard.
 I was just in my bed, wrapped by the darkness of my room, quietly listening to my heart beat.
 And then I had a thought as I was listening to my heart:

 “What if this heart stops beating and I don’t wake up tomorrow?”

 Of course that’s a dramatic thought and I didn’t actually think I was going to die, but just observing and listening to my heart beat and knowing that it’s been beating since I was born without missing a BEAT like a true solider.. it made me think about how precious life is.
 If this heart of mine stops beating, it’s all over.
 And is tomorrow really guaranteed?
 It was a beautiful realization I had, and I really felt like it was a blessing to wake up this morning and see the sun shine through my windows.

 I was reading the book Tools of Titans by Tim Ferris yesterday and there was a question posed in the book:

 “What are some of the choices you’ve made that made you who you are?”

 The book interviews a lot of extremely successful people in different fields, so this question was posed to these people to figure out what lead to their success.
 However, I thought about it and posed it back to myself – what are the choices I’ve made in my past that have lead me exactly at where I am right now?
 And taking it a step further, what are the choices I CAN and WILL make that will allow me to BECOME the person I will be?
 When I thought about that, that was an extremely powerful question.
 Because through the book Conversations with God, there is one concept that keeps repeating itself through the entire series – that life is a process of creation, not a process of discovery.